Prithwis-2023/MoodFlix/README_SERVER.md

 Error handling and status codes
 -------------------------------
-- 400 Bad Request: invalid JSON or required field (movieTitle) missing for /inference/log
+- **400 Bad Request**: invalid JSON or required field (movieTitle) missing for /inference/log
-- 500 Internal Server Error: failures from ollama_inference, combined_recommendations, or CSV write permissions
+- **500 Internal Server Error**: failures from ollama_inference, combined_recommendations, or CSV write permissions
-- 404 Not Found: unknown endpoint
+- **404 Not Found**: unknown endpoint
-- CORS: The server sets Access-Control-Allow-Origin: * for JSON responses and OPTIONS, enabling broad cross-origin access.
+- **CORS**: The server sets Access-Control-Allow-Origin: * for JSON responses and OPTIONS, enabling broad cross-origin access.

 Important implementation notes & risks
 ------------------------------------
-- Synchronous blocking server: This server uses HTTPServer and handle_request in a loop with a socket timeout.
+- **Synchronous blocking server**: This server uses HTTPServer and handle_request in a loop with a socket timeout.
 It handles one request at a time; it's not suitable for high concurrency.
-- Heavy work at import time: train_on_user_data(CSV_FILE) runs at import/module-load.
+- **Heavy work at import time**: train_on_user_data(CSV_FILE) runs at import/module-load.
 This can slow process start or cause issues if CSV_FILE is large.
 Consider lazy initialization or running training in a background thread/process.
-- File append concurrency: Appending to CSV without file locking can cause corrupted rows if multiple server processes or threads write simultaneously.
+- **File append concurrency**: Appending to CSV without file locking can cause corrupted rows if multiple server processes or threads write simultaneously.
 Use file locks or a transactional store (database) for safety.
-- Error propagation: The handler reports underlying exception messages in 500 responses.
+- **Error propagation**: The handler reports underlying exception messages in 500 responses.
 Might potentially leak sensitive internal details in production.

 Future improvements
 ------------------------